-Patients have the right to request an amendment to their medical record.
-Physicians have the right to determine if the change will be made.
+A patient has the right to request an amendment to his or her medical record.
+A physician has the right to determine if the change will be made.
 The medical record should contain both the patient’s request and the physician’s response.

 When a patient requests any kind of amendment to his or her medical record, follow these guidelines to help ensure clear documentation:

 During an executive physical examination, a physician asks the patient how many alcoholic drinks he has in a day.
 Because the patient does not drink every day, he responds that he has about five drinks each week.
 The physician incorrectly documents “ETOH: 5/day.”
 Subsequent healthcare providers who have received copies of the physical examination refer to the patient’s “daily” alcohol intake.
 The patient eventually identifies the source of the confusion and requests an amendment to the medical record.